apache/spark/docs/structured-streaming-programming-guide.md

 returned by `SparkSession.readStream()`.
 In [R](api/R/read.stream.html), with the `read.stream()` method.
 Similar to the read interface for creating static DataFrame, you can specify the details of the source – data format, schema, options, etc.

 #### Input Sources
-In Spark 2.0, there are a few built-in sources.
+There are a few built-in sources.

   - **File source** - Reads files written in a directory as a stream of data.
 Supported file formats are text, csv, json, parquet.
 See the docs of the DataStreamReader interface for a more up-to-date list, and supported options for each file format.
 Note that the files must be atomically placed in the given directory, which in most file systems, can be achieved by file move operations.